SuffolkLITLab/legal-tech-class/open-class/docs/classes/assignment-1.md

 ## Your assignment

-1. Modify the Hello, World exercise so that it asks for the user's birthday.
-Use the `date` datatype.
-Take a look at the [Docassemble documentation](https://docassemble.org/docs/fields.html#date) to see examples.
+1. Modify the Hello, World exercise so that it ask for the user's first and last names separately.
-1. If today is the user's birthday, wish them happy birthday.

-### Stretch goal
-1. Display a balloon if it's the user's birthday.
-You may want to use a font-awesome decorator.
-See [documentation](https://docassemble.org/docs/fields.html#date).
-You can also use a static image or a gif.

 ## Turning in your work